SAS-DHRH/dhcc-toolkit/content/toolkit/grant-writing.md

 # Grant Writing

 This section addresses things you might consider when writing a grant, or planning a project from an internal budget.
 Our research cultures won't change by themselves: we have to make it happen.
-Designing projects responsibly now (rather than waiting for funders to require environmental statements) means that we are modelling the change we want to see in the world.
+By planning our projects responsibly now (rather than waiting for funders to ask for environmental impact statements), we can model the change we want to see in the world.

 {{< hint info >}}This section is currently very UK-centric.
 We would welcome collaborators who can comment on other national and regional contexts. {{</ hint >}}

+{{< hint warning >}}
 ## Key Recommendations ##

 - Researchers should include climate impacts in our funding applications.